 Hatch was ordered back to jail in 2011 because he was supposed to refile and pay his 2000 and 2001 taxes, but he failed to do this, reported the New York Daily News.
 He was released from jail in December 2011, after serving an additional nine months, according to Entertainment Weekly.

-Disgraced former baseball hero Pete Rose was convicted of tax evasion in 1990, reported the Los Angeles Times.
+Disgraced baseball legend Pete Rose was convicted of tax evasion in 1990, reported the Los Angeles Times.
 He was sentenced to five months in jail and fined $50,000, after failing to report more than $354,000 in income from sales of baseball memorabilia, appearances to sign autographs and gambling.

 After serving his time, Rose was ordered to spend three months in a halfway house and perform 1,000 hours of community service, according to the publication.